Ashikaga Yoshikazu

-In 1423, was Yoshikazu appointed shōgun.
-A year later the Emperor Go-Kameyama dies.
+In 1423, Yoshikazu was appointed as shōgun.
+A year later, the Emperor Go-Kameyama dies.
 Yoshikazu would rule for a brief reign as he dies in 1425 and is succeeded by his father Yoshimochi that same year.
 When his father died in 1428, Go-Hanazono ascends the throne in second repudiation of agreement.
 The sixth official shōgun became Ashikaga Yoshinori in 1429.

 Era of Yoshikazu's bakufu

 The years in which Yoshikazu was shōgun are encompassed within a single era name or nengō.